 If all of these steps fail, you can follow this advice.

-However, I prefer to enjoy this song from Despicable Me 2.
+However, I prefer to sing along with this song below from Despicable Me 2.

 What are some tricks you use to change your day or mood?